MakerTakala/NTNU-System_Programing/project/report.md

 ## Architecture

+I write two file: main.py and Assembler.py

 **main.py**: Solve the argument input and output

 This is the program entry point, it will be responsbility to slove argument input and output path and file.
 You also can use -h argument to show the help.

+**Assembler.py**: Defind all class in this file

+This is define all class in this file, If anyone want to expending this assembler, he could use this file to expending.

+**Class**: I also define lot of class with good architecture

-**class-Assembler**: Slove preproscessing data, split control section and IO control
+-   **class-Assembler**: Slove preproscessing data, split control section and IO control

-A class in assembler.py, it will split the control section to Section class, and control all section processing such as assmebler and write.
+> A class in assembler.py, it will split the control section to Section class, and control all section processing such as assmebler and write.
 Besides, it will processing the input file and make the text to Instruciton class and push to section.

-**class-Section**: Solve all instrucitons and change instructions to obj code
+-   **class-Section**: Solve all instrucitons and change instructions to obj code

-A class in assembler.py, it will process the instruction to object code, it will do following work flow.
+> A class in assembler.py, it will process the instruction to object code, it will do following work flow.

--   solve_literal
--   sorting_block
--   set_symbol
--   set_location
--   set_exdef_location
--   sorting_index
--   generate_object_code
+    -   solve_literal: Replace all literal to a symbol
+    -   sorting_block: Sorting program block with same block to a group
+    -   set_symbol: set all symbol to correct location
+    -   set_location: set all instruction location
+    -   set_exdef_location: set the exdef location
+    -   sorting_index: Sorting the instuction to original position
+    -   generate_object_code: Generate object code

-The result object will be save at Instruction class.
+> The result object will be save at Instruction class.

-**class-Modification_record**: Store modification record
+-   **class-Modification_record**: Store modification record

-**class-Instruction**: Store each instruciton
+-   **class-Instruction**: Store each instruciton

 ## Learned and Experienced

-Great architecture can help you write great code.
+Great architecture can help you write great code: At the first time, my architecture is messy, I hardly to debug.
+So I rebuild all project with great architecture and help me easy to debug.

-Remember to commit the code.
+Remember to commit the code: I have write a bad code result in my thought totally confusion.
+So I decide to rewrite that part.
+However, I forgot to commit my code record and I can't revert to code version to previous.
+I tell me git is a good tool to help you.

+Deilemma:

+-   How to slove forward reference:
+    -   In final, I give up to use one-pass assmebler, and deside to use multi-pass assmebler.
+-   How to fulfill Arithmetic in programing:
+    -   I use an package to fulfill it.
+-   How to control program block and set them to correct place.
+    -   store an index in instruction calss and use it to resorting.

 ## More than the Required